 “If we had a (Catholic literary) community, we’d invite everyone in, because that’s the right thing to do,” he said.
 “But when we write about literature we have to be ruthlessly discriminating, because the best work is what will speak most loudly.
 That’s what a critic does, that’s what an editor does, that’s what an anthologist does.
 Right now we do not have enough anthologies, or magazines; we do not have enough Catholic writers conferences.
 We need to build the infrastructure.”

 Gioia started the first Catholic Imagination Conference for this reason - to bring together serious Catholic writers as a community.

 “Four hundred people came, and they looked around and they were astonished and heartened by how many serious writers they saw in the same room,” he said.
 “Each one is bigger than the one before, and some of the people who came to the first conference created magazines, book clubs, discussion groups, and so once again, we’re stronger as a community than we are separately.”

-The third such conference will be held at Loyola University this fall.
+The third such conference was held at Loyola University this past fall.

 Ultimately, Gioia said, while he is concerned about the state of Catholic poetry and literature in the U.S., he has hope.